uswds/uswds-site/_components/typography/02-pairing-and-styles.md

 order: 02
 ---

 <div class="bg-warning padding-1 radius-sm measure-4"><strong>Note:</strong> This section is changing in USWDS 2.0.
-Updated guidance will appear sometime in October 2018.</div>
+Updated guidance will appear sometime in November 2018.</div>